leaf-ai/platform-services/README.md

 A combined build script is provided 'platform-services/build.sh' to allow all stages of the build including producing docker images to be run together.

-# Deploying the Istio Service platform on AWS with Kubernetes

-The k8s instructions in this section are for unmanaged solutions.
-They are included as a baseline for AWS prior to the wide availability of EKS.
-Once EKS is in wide distribution and managed offerings for k8s is available from the big three cloud vendors and k8s receeds into the cloud platform then the kops instructions could well become redundant and the cloud vendors tooling will take over this function.
+# Deployment

+These deployment instructions are intended for use with the Ubuntu 18.04 LTS distribution.

-Thje following instructions make use of the stencil tool for templating configuration files.
+The following instructions make use of the stencil tool for templating configuration files.

 This major section describes two basic alternatives for deployment, AWS kops, and locally hosted microk8s.
 Other Kubernetes distribution and deployment models will work but are not explicitly described here.

 ## Kubernetes (unmanaged)

-The experimentsrv component comes with an Istio definition file for deployment into AWS using Kubernetes (k8s) and Istio.
+The experimentsrv component comes with an Istio definition file for deployment into AWS, or microk8s using Kubernetes (k8s) and Istio.

 The deployment definition file can be found at cmd/experimentsrv/experimentsrv.yaml.

-Using k8s will use both the kops, and the kubectl tools.
+Using AWS k8s will use both the kops, and the kubectl tools.
 You should have an AWS account configured prior to starting deployments, and your environment variables for using the AWS cli should also be done.

+The microk8s tooling installation is documented below.

 ### Verify Docker Version

-Docker is preinstalled.
-You can verify the version by running the following:
+Docker fopr Ubuntu can be retrieved from the snap store using the following:
+<pre><code><b>sudo snap install docker
-<pre><code><b>docker --version</b>
+docker --version</b>
-Docker version 17.12.0-ce, build c97c6d6
+Docker version 18.09.9, build 1752eb3
 </code></pre>
 You should have a similar or newer version.

-When using recent versions of Ubuntu the snap utility can be used to install docker in the event it is not already installed:
-<pre><code><b>snap install docker</b></code></pre>

 ## Install Kubectl CLI

-Install the kubectl CLI can be done using kubectl 1.12.x version.
+Install the kubectl CLI can be done using kubectl 1.16.x version.

 <pre><code><b>sudo snap install kubectl --classic</b></code></pre>